Skip to main content

 By default, source/destination editing is locked.
 Click Edit to unlock.

-OLake Postgres Iceberg job destination config with AWS Glue setup and edit option
+OLake destination config edit screen for Postgres Iceberg job with AWS Glue write guide

 ๐Ÿ”„ Need to change Partitioning / Filter / Normalization for an existing stream?